orpaltech/qt5-build/README.md

 In order to add or remove a Qt5 module to build you should modify the array QT5_MODULES in the script.

---
-Please, note that the script will update system-default Qt to a newly built Qt5 location.
+*Please, note that the script will update system-default Qt to a newly built Qt5 location.
 If this beehavior is undesired then you have to modify the final part of the script.

 QT Creator